George Strahan (colonial administrator): Colonial career

 Strahan was assigned as aide-de-camp to the last two Lord High Commissioners of the Ionian Islands: William Ewart Gladstone (actually High Commissioner Extraordinary, later to become Prime Minister) and Sir Henry Storks.
 When Storks was appointed Governor of Malta in 1864, Strahan accompanied him and served his successor, Sir Patrick Grant, until 1868 when he was made chief secretary of Malta.
 Further administrative appointments in various capacities followed in the Bahamas (colonial secretary 1868–1872, acting governor 1872–1873), Lagos Colony (administrator 1873–1874), Gold Coast (governor 1874–1876) and the Windward Islands/Barbados (governor 1876–1880).

 Governor of Tasmania

 Strahan was appointed Governor of Tasmania in April 1880, and was knighted shortly after.
 He did not, however, take up the appointment until arriving in Hobart in December 1881.
 The long delay was caused by Strahan acting as administrator of the Cape Colony and high commissioner to Southern Africa until the arrival of Sir Hercules Robinson.

 Strahan was a popular governor in Tasmania, regarded as attentive to education, health and rural industry.
 His own health was occasionally questioned, and the spells of illness he suffered during his term were put down to having spent so many years in the tropical climates of the Caribbean and Africa.

 Strahan left Tasmania in October 1886, and returned to England via Melbourne.
+On 29 January 1887 he was appointed Knight Grand Cross of the Order of St Michael and St George.
 He was appointed as Governor of Hong Kong to replace Sir George Bowen, but died in Bournemouth on 17 February 1887 before he could take up the appointment.